 |Bourg St Maurice||Moutiers||Ashford||London St Pancras|

-The outbound trains was overnight, departing St Pancras on the Saturday eveing, arriving in the Alps early on the Sunday morning.
+The outbound journey is overnight, departing St Pancras on Saturday 15th Feb in the evening, arriving in the Alps early on the Sunday morning.

-The return journey was daytime, departing the Alps on the Sunday morning and arriving back at St Pancras in the afternoon.
+The return journey is daytime, departing the Alps on the Sunday 23rd in the morning and arriving at St Pancras the same afternoon.

 |Bourg St Maurice||dep||09:34|